weaviate/weaviate-io/developers/weaviate/configuration/indexes.md

 After import, when your workload is mostly querying, experiment with vector cache limits that are less than your total dataset size.

- Vectors which aren't currently in cache will be added to the cache if there is still room.
-If the cache runs full it is dropped entirely and all future vectors need to be read from disk for the first time.
-Subsequent queries will be taken from the cache, until it runs full again and the procedure repeats.
-Note that the cache can be a very valuable tool if you have a large dataset, but a large percentage of users only query a specific subset of vectors.
+ Vectors that aren't currently in cache are added to the cache if there is still room.
+If the cache fills, Weaviate drops the whole cache.
+All future vectors have to be read from disk for the first time.
+Then, subsequent queries runs against the cache, until it fills again and the procedure repeats.
+Note that the cache can be a very valuable tool if you have a large dataset, and a large percentage of users only query a specific subset of vectors.
 In this case you might be able to serve the largest user group from cache while requiring disk lookups for "irregular" queries.

 ### Deletions